Sougandh4242/Flask-app/README.md

 Project Structure
 app.py: The main Flask application. templates/index.html: HTML template for rendering the list of todo items.
-License
-This project is licensed under the MIT License - see the LICENSE file for details.

-Acknowledgments
-This project was created as an educational resource for connecting Flask with MongoDB.
-Feel free to modify this README to include any additional information specific to your project.
-Enjoy using your Flask application with MongoDB!
 =======
 # Flask-app
 >>>>>>> 56be9288528df9bca34815e77d5d4557971770b5